 Aside from improving academic skills, there are many other benefits of Summer Academy participation.
 Students receive high school credit for Summer Academy classes, attend a number of educational and cultural field trips, receive lunch money, are eligible to earn a stipend, and receive bus tickets and ORCA cards for transportation.

-During the summer program, staff also arrange for a variety of special events which include educational and cultural field trips and an awards ceremony.
-The awards ceremony is held on the last day of the Summer Academy at the UW’s Kane Hall.
-Families and students are invited for an evening of refreshments, the presentation of student and staff awards and viewing of class work.
-This ceremony is traditionally well-attended and is the high point of a successful and intensive summer program.
+To celebrate students’ hard work at Summer Academy, an awards ceremony is held on the last day of the program.
+Families and students are invited for an evening of refreshments, the presentation of student and staff awards, and viewing of class work.